imokcore/imokcore/README.md

 # ImOkCore
 Welcome to ImOkCore documentation.
 This is a small django project with a rest API, and a management command to write google sheets.
-It is deployed using heroku, and the scheduling is handled by zapier.
+It is deployed using Heroku, and the scheduling is handled by Zapier.
 The address of the web service is: www.imokcore.heroku.com

 ## How to use